iPhone's creepy 'Significant Locations' tracking - and how to turn it off

 Some experts think that the fact the feature is turned on by default when you activate Location Services is a privacy no-no.

-Tim Mackey, a cybersecurity expert at Synopsys, told The Sun that he was concerned about the transparency of the sign-up process was.
+Tim Mackey, a cybersecurity expert at Synopsys, said that he was concerned about the transparency of the sign-up process was.

 "We should...ask ourselves precisely what problem Apple is trying to solve with this feature and why they felt it necessary to enable it by default," he explained.